Part of the canonical Irish business software dataset. Live JSON: /dataset.json#ecommerce

 Quick answer

 The best ecommerce platforms for Irish businesses include Shopify (best overall, from €27/mo), WooCommerce (best open-source, free plugin), BigCommerce (best for scaling, from €29/mo), and Squarespace (best for service businesses).
-All support euro pricing, Irish VAT at 23%, and major Irish payment gateways including Stripe and PayPal.

 We evaluate Shopify and WooCommerce on Irish VAT handling including EU cross-border VAT rules and One-Stop Shop compliance, SEPA payment support via Stripe Ireland, GDPR cookie consent, Irish consumer protection requirements, and total cost of ownership.
 Find the right platform to launch or grow your Irish online store with confidence.